Davidswinkels/BuildingCharacterization/README.md

-# BuildingClassification
+# BuildingCharacterization
-This repository holds scripts to process building classes and predict building functions based on streetview images by finetuning a tensorflow convolutional neural network.
+This repository holds scripts to process building functions and predict building functions based on streetview images by finetuning a tensorflow convolutional neural network.

 # How to build a building classifier?